JavaGT/wearetheuniversity.org/source/blog/2024/08/31/student-opinions-cuts.md

 ---

-My whole degree consists of courses under 60 students.

----

-Theology is already a small course with very little options to fill out this major.
+My whole degree consists of courses under 60 students.--- Theology is already a small course with very little options to fill out this major.
 The proposed cuts would severely impact fulfilling this major, and thus make fulfilling my degree more difficult.

 ---